COVID-19 privacy statement

 - financial information

-We will also collect ‘special category data’ (personal data which is more sensitive and is treated with extra care and protection) about you, including information about your health, care and support needs.
+We will also collect ‘special category data’ (personal data which is more sensitive and is treated with extra care and protection) about:

-We will obtain personally identifiable data from other sources in order to identify people who are vulnerable to the coronavirus, or may require support as a result of the coronavirus.
+We will obtain personally identifiable data from other sources in order to identify people who are vulnerable to the coronavirus, may require support as a result of the coronavirus or meet eligibility to be prioritised for vaccination based on the priority groups set by the Joint Committee on Vaccination and Immunisation.
 This includes personal information about individuals who do not meet our normal support criteria, but have had their normal support from family or friends reduced or interrupted.

 How we use your personal information